- Risks & complications

 The tooth is not impacted at all.
 It has broken through the gums and is fully visible.
 This is a pretty straight-forward case, similar to a regular extraction.

 In this case, the tooth is stuck under the gum only.
-The soft tissue will have to be cut open.
+You might experience swelling and pain.
+In order to remove such a tooth, a small incision in the tissue will have to be made.

-There are a couple of things you will need to do before the surgery.
+In the case of more invasive procedures, such as impacted wisdom teeth removal, there are a couple things you have to remember about.
 First of all, you will need to make sure you have a way of getting back home.
 Certain types of anesthesia make you drowsy and it could be unsafe to drive.

-Ask your dentist beforehand what type of sedation he or she plans to use.
+Ask your dentist what kind of sedation he or she plans to use.
 If necessary, get in touch with somebody who could assist you since you might not be able to drive home on your own.

 The procedure of wisdom tooth removal